jiwu14/VirtuOS-Install/README.md

 The scripts assume that the user has already installed the <b>alpine-desktop</b> package, setup a regular user account with <b>sudo</b> privileges, and executes the scripts in their location.

 All of the scripts except the creation of disk images are wrapped by a <b>runAll.sh</b> script for ease of execution.
 This will bring the user up to the point of calling the disk image script and creating Xen guests after rebooting the machine.
+You may be prompted for additional Linux kernel options which you can skip by holding enter (to use default values).